chief-of-state/chief-of-state/docs/kubernetes-deployment.md

     namespace: default
 ```

-... then assign the service account to your deployment like so ...
+Then assign the service account to your deployment:

 ```yaml
 apiVersion: "apps/v1"